-A scheme of arrangement is conceptually similar to a CVA however it is a statutory process that requires court approval.
-It is also more widely available than a CVA and could be used by a Relevant Clearing Member that is a foreign company or a royal charter corporation.
+A scheme of arrangement is conceptually similar to a CVA however it is a statutory process that requires court approval.69 A scheme of arrangement can be used by a Scottish/UK company and could also be used by a Relevant Clearing Member that is a foreign company or a royal charter corporation.
 Once the court order has taken effect, it binds all members and creditors of each class that has approved the scheme.